Greenwood, Queensland: Geography

 The land is freehold and used for agriculture, predominantly crop growing with some grazing on native vegetation.

 History

 A Lutheran congregation formed in 1899 and in November 1890 opened St Paul's Lutheran Church.
 In 1991, due to differences of opinion on religious issues, the church separated from the Lutheran Church of Australia and, in 1992, joined with a number of other like-minded Lutheran congregations to form the Australian Evangelical Lutheran Church.

 The first Evangelical Lutheran Church in Queensland opened at Greenwood circa 1900.
-However, the Greenwood congregation outgrew the building so it was relocated to Yamsion to become its Evangelican Lutheran Church, where it was officially opened and dedicated on Thursday 18 May 1922.
+However, the Greenwood congregation outgrew the building so it was relocated to Yamsion to become its Evangelical Lutheran Church, where it was officially opened and dedicated on Thursday 18 May 1922.